cslarsen/mandelbrot-js/README.md

 Such algorithms are colloquially called [embarrassingly parallel](http://en.wikipedia.org/wiki/Embarrassingly_parallel).

-Now, I don't know how well the current javascript engines are at utilizing multicores, but you could _easily_ split up the plotting into four threads or so.
+Now, JavaScript is inherently single-threaded:  You can only use so-called green threads, meaning that the javascript engine will yield control between them.

+However, there is a new HTML5 APi called web workers that you can use to create real, OS-level threads.
+That should make it easy to split up plotting into several threads (preferrably one per logical core).

 Using vectorized procedures
 ---------------------------